mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 Determines which strategy to use when migrating.
 Currently, GalacticWasteManager comes with *GreenField* and *LiveField* modes. *BrownField* is in the pipeline.
 You can create your own migration strategies.
 Implement *IMigration* or subclass *MigrationBase* and register in *GalacticWasteManager.MigrationFactories*. ~(Note to self: Why can't you just supply it directly in the Update-method?)~ (Now you can supply a factory func.)
 More on modes further down.

 #### Clean
 Default *false*.
 Instructs migrator to clean schema and start anew.
-There are other situations when schema can be cleaned even though this settings is *false*.
+There are other situations when schema can be cleaned even though this settings is *false*, and there are also situations where cleaning schema is not appropriate.
 More on that further down.

 #### ScriptVariables
 Will by default contain your database name (as provided in connectionstring) on key *DbName*.
 Otherwise empty.
 Any *$variable$* in your scripts will be replaced with matching values in the scriptVariables dictionary.
 Avoid using this unless you're okay with coupling your sql-scripts with GalacticWasteManagement.